-Cerebral palsy is the most common childhood motor disability and, according to the CDC, 1 in 323 American children have been identified with the condition.
+Cerebral palsy is the most common childhood motor disability and, according to the CDC, an estimated 1 in 323 American children have been identified with the condition.
 Overall, an estimated 764,000 people in the United States have at least one symptom of CP.
-At present, there is no cure for cerebral palsy, but there are a few interesting studies which suggest that CBD could potentially reduce the symptoms of the condition.
+At present, there is no cure for cerebral palsy, but there are a few interesting studies that suggest that CBD could potentially reduce the symptoms of the condition.

 Types of Cerebral Palsy & Symptoms

 There are four different types of CP.
-The condition is broken down into these categories to outline how a patient’s brain damage impacts on their overall mobility.
+The condition is broken down into these types to outline how a patient’s brain damage impacts on their overall mobility.
 Also, each cerebral palsy type is categorized according to the type of movement issues and the parts of the body affected.

 This is the most common form of cerebral palsy, affecting up to 80% of people living with the condition.
 It is caused by damage to the motor cortex in the brain, which is responsible for controlling voluntary movement.
 Symptoms include:

 - Stiffness in one part of the body.

 This form of cerebral palsy involves uncontrolled movement.
 The cause is damage to the basal ganglia or cerebellum in the brain; the former regulates voluntary motor function and eye movements, while the cerebellum controls coordination and balance.
 Symptoms include:

 - Varying muscle tone throughout the day.

 - Involuntary movement in the torso, face, and limbs.